Generate a list of samples that we want to analyse

 Sometimes you want to stop the entire loop if something is wrong, rather than skipping a sample.
 This is useful when a missing or empty file indicates a problem in a previous step that needs to be resolved before continuing.

 For this example let’s look at this case: You performed the quality cleaning step and want to proceed with the next step and assembly the reads into contigs, i.e. into longer stretches of DNA.
 Maybe something went wrong during the quality cleaning and some of your cleaned reads are empty.
-Here, you actually would want to stop the pipeline since the assembly part is computationally expensive and first get a useful error message that allows you to troubleshoot first.
+Here, you actually might want to stop the pipeline since the assembly part is computationally expensive and first get a useful error message that allows you to troubleshoot before trying again.

 # Only generate dummy files for s1 to simulate a partially completed pipeline